trinitytakei/tech-and-tao-with-trinity-takei/content/blog/17-traits-of-awesome-tech-leads.md

 After all,

-* _I_ gathered all the info I could (woe on me if I didn't - maybe I didn't listen carefully, see the previous point, 'Always Listen')
+* **I** gathered all the info I could (woe on me if I didn't - maybe I didn't listen carefully, see section 'Always Listen')
-* _I_ weighed the options diligently from the information I possessed at the time
+* **I** weighed the options diligently from the information I possessed at the time
-* _I_ made the decision (if that's not the case, and I just delegated decision making to someone else by acting on their suggestion, then I failed then and there already, regardless of the outcome).
+* **I** made the decision (if that's not the case, and I just delegated decision making to someone else by acting on their suggestion, then I failed then and there already, regardless of the outcome).

 {{< figure src="/images/3/ownit.gif" title="Image Credit: https://dilbert.com/strip/2012-05-31" >}}